 History of Newmarket's Flexible Bollard Program

 In 2016, Newmarket's Speed Management Program launched a pilot project on Savage Road and Ivsbridge Boulevard.
-The in-street bollard project was expanded in 2017 by installing additional bollards on Sawmill Valley Drive and Sandford Street.
+The in-road bollard project was expanded in 2017 by installing additional bollards on Sawmill Valley Drive and Sandford Street.
 Each of these new locations has two sets of bollards that were strategically placed to allow motorists to spot both sets from a distance, elongating the visual "road diet".

-The in-street bollard project was expanded in 2018, with bollards being installed in each of the Town's 7 Wards.
+The in-road bollard project was expanded in 2018, with bollards being installed in each of the Town's 7 Wards.
 Most of these new locations had three sets of bollards that were strategically placed to allow motorists to spot all sets from a distance.
 This approach was effective in reducing traffic speeds on longer sections of roads.